Lifes-A-Glitch/3D-Printing/README.md

 # 3D-Printing
-Personal and public 3D Printer files
+Personal and public (not made by me) 3D Printer files